SAP-samples/teched2025-AI163/exercises/ex0/README.md

 ## Getting Started - Login to the Tenant

 <br> 1: All your users should be created.
 Please contact the trainers for Login id and Password
-<br> 2: Use  CTRL+click (on Windows and Linux) or CMD+click (on MacOS) on the tenant URL to access the SAP Build Lobby : [Tenant Login](https://ai-agent-beta-build-default-eu12-ai163.eu12.build.cloud.sap/lobby)
+<br> 2: Use  CTRL+click (on Windows and Linux) or CMD+click (on MacOS) on the tenant URL to access the SAP Build Lobby in a new tab : [Tenant Login](https://ai-agent-beta-build-default-eu12-ai163.eu12.build.cloud.sap/lobby)
 <br> 3: Choose the IDP : 'ashshdga3.accounts400.ondemand.com' to login
 <img width="745" height="266" alt="image" src="https://github.com/user-attachments/assets/52d8aff5-bf5f-4c4d-a837-da718d4e8c7e" />
 <br> <br> 4: Once the Login is successful, you should be able to see the SAP Build Lobby